 Fewer credit restrictions

 Reduced restrictions mean easier qualification.
 With a VA loan, you’re allowed a higher debt-to-income ratio and afforded more leniency with your credit score.

 The VA allows sellers to assist with up to 4% of closing costs.

-Borrowers can refinance their homes with a VA streamline or cash-out loan.
-The streamline version lowers the mortgage rate of an already existing VA loan, usually for less than the current principal and interest.
+Borrowers could refinance their homes with a VA streamline or cash-out loan.
+The streamlined version lowers the mortgage rate of an already existing VA loan, usually for less than the current principal and interest.
 This means it doesn't require a credit check or appraisal.
-The cash-out option involves a credit check and appraisal, since the home’s value represents the maximum loan amount and the new loan will be larger than the existing loan.
+The cash-out option involves a credit check and appraisal since the home’s value represents the maximum loan amount and the new loan will be larger than the existing loan.

 *Refinancing your current mortgage loan could result in the total finance charge being higher over the life of the loan.